Can tinnitus be cured?

-Ringing, hissing, buzzing, roaring - tinnitus can take many forms.
+Ringing in your ears, hissing, buzzing, roaring - tinnitus can take many forms.
 The bothersome and uncomfortable noise in your ear varies from one tinnitus sufferer to another.
 So does the impact of tinnitus on people's lives.
 Some get used to the never-ending noise in the ear with relative ease, while others are struggling with their tinnitus.
 Some may even experience anxiety or depression.
 Therefore, many ask: can tinnitus be cured?
-How to stop ringing ears?
 Is there a tinnitus cure or a tinnitus treatment or tinnitus remedy?
 How do I get rid of my tinnitus?

 Is there a cure for tinnitus?

 On the internet, on TV and radio commercials and in papers and magazines you can easily find many who say tinnitus is curable and offer a method that can cure, or at least reduce, tinnitus.
 This could for example be in the form of “medication” (pills and injections), herbal treatments for tinnitus – or natural cures, different types of therapy and hypnosis.
 But other “cures” also exist.
 The list of “cures” is long, and is getting longer.

 Luckily, many can live with their tinnitus as it may only occur occasionally and/or is relatively quiet, but for some the tinnitus is so bothersome, severe and intense that it negatively influences their daily life to a very large extend.
 For those people, it is very natural to look for a cure that can make the tinnitus go away - or at least reduce it.

 Some who suffer from tinnitus may find help in different forms of therapies and counseling with different types of tinnitus coping strategies, for example a therapy called tinnitus retraining therapy or TRT.
 Psychology plays a large role in tinnitus and some tinnitus sufferers may benefit from these types of tinnitus related offers.
 These may help you learn how to live with tinnitus.

 A good idea could also be to contact the national tinnitus organization or organization for the hard of hearing and in this way, get in contact with others who also struggle with their tinnitus.
 Experiences from others who live with tinnitus may often be very helpful.

 Tinnitus and hearing loss